 There is a topic we don’t discuss often with friends, family and even our partners.
 It reveals some of our deep-seated fears, needs and desires.
 It affects what we do each day and how we see the future.
 It starts in our childhood but we are largely unaware of its power over us.

 As children, we learned the meaning of money from our parents.
 Was it scarce or in abundance?
 Was it used as a reward or punishment?
 Was it seen as ’’good’’ or ‘’evil’’?

 These messages have shaped how we use money to meet our needs.

 On a superficial level, money is used to buy goods and services.
 At the deeper level, it’s to meet four basic needs:

-We invest ourselves in what we do with money.
 It means some of what we do with money doesn’t help.

 Money becomes a pastime

 A lot of people pass the time thinking and talking about money.
 They search the web and consume advice and commentary about investments.
 They debate with friends.

 Money is an emotional minefield.